 - to retain personal data that’s associated with content you or a co-author has made public, so that personal information, associated with that content can be preserved.

-- to contact you when you’ve not previously given us your consent to do so, such as to tell you about things that we think might be of interest to you.
+- to contact you when you’ve not previously given us your consent to do so, such as to tell you about things that we think might be of interest to you, or to ask for your feedback or opinion on us or our products/services.

 - to use CCTV on our premises for security reasons.